Dss0/t7-server-config/README.md

 # How to use
 1. Download the BO3 Unranked Dedicated Server via Steam (It's located in the "Tools" section in your steam library.)
-2. Open the Unranked Server folder in windows explorer (Ff you own BO3 on Steam and have it installed it will be in your BO3 Game Folder)
+2. Open the Unranked Server folder in windows explorer (if you own BO3 on Steam and have it installed it will be in your BO3 Game Folder)
 3. Add boiii.exe to the UnrankedServer Folder
 4. Download this repository and extract startup batch files as well as the boiii and zone folder to the UnrankedServer Folder
 5. Edit the config(s) in /zone to your liking.